trezor/trezor-user-env/README.md

 ### Steps

 1. Clone this repo and enter the directory
 2. Run `./run.sh` it will determine your platform and launch trezor-user-env.
-See `./run.sh --help` for some additional arguments.
+See `./run.sh --help` for some additional arguments. (on Linux it might be necessary to set `sudo chmod 666 /var/run/docker.sock`)
 3. Open http://localhost:9002.

 ## Basic terminology